Bahia Honda State Park Has the Best Beaches in the Florida Keys

 As an inveterate beach bum, I have been to some of the world’s most beautiful beaches.
 Until last week, had someone asked me to list the top three beaches in the world, I probably would have included West Bay Beach in Roatan, Bay Islands, Honduras; Nungwi Beach on the northern tip of Zanzibar, and Koh Phi Phi in Thailand.
 But after a visit to Bahia Honda Key, I realized that not only does Bahia Honda State Park have the best beaches in the Florida Keys, they also qualify as some the top beaches in the world.

 Bahia Honda contains three separate beaches, each of which is completely different from the others.
-Caloosa Beach is tucked into a gentle cove at the foot of the old Overseas Railway trestle at the southern end of the park.
+Calusa Beach is tucked into a gentle cove at the foot of the old Overseas Railway trestle at the southern end of the park.
 A portion of the old bridge has been maintained as an elevated walkway that offers spectacular views of the beach and inlet.
-Caloosa is popular with families because restrooms, a snack bar, and ample parking are all located adjacent to the crescent.
+Calusa is popular with families because restrooms, a snack bar, and ample parking are all located adjacent to the crescent.